Research & Commentary: Carbon Tax Proposal Is a Bad Idea for Utah

 It is likely for these reasons the U.S. public finds the idea of a carbon tax so unpopular.
 An October 2017 poll of 1,038 adults conducted by the Associated Press and the NORC Center for Public Affairs Research for the Energy Policy Institute at the University of Chicago revealed 68 percent of respondents said they were unwilling to pay an extra $20 month on their electric bills to combat climate change, although this amount is “roughly equivalent to what the federal government estimates the damages from climate change would be on each household.”
 Further, almost half the respondents, 42 percent, said they would be unwilling to pay even one extra dollar.

 At 8.72 cents per kilowatt hour, Utah currently has the 10th-lowest retail electricity prices in the United States, well below the national average, according to the U.S. Energy Information Administration.
 Also, a 2017 WalletHub study found at $273 per month, Utahans face total energy costs just below the national average, and the Tax Foundation ranks Utah’s tax climate the country’s eighth-best.
-A carbon-dioxide tax would do nothing to help these rankings, and would make everything more expensive for working families in Utah, who are already pinched by the state’s high costs, leaving them less to spend and save – all without any guaranteed environmental benefits.
+A carbon-dioxide tax would do nothing to help these rankings, and would make everything more expensive for working families in Utah, leaving them less to spend and save – all without any guaranteed environmental benefits.

 The following documents provide more information on carbon taxes.